zMarkitos/zMOptimization_2026/Optimization_English.md

 enable-async-mob-spawning: true
 ```

 Moves the computational calculation of mob spawning to a separate thread.
 Requires `per-player-mob-spawns: true` in Paper.
-Does not spawn mobs asynchronously, only optimizes the pre-calculation.
+It doesn't spawn mobs asynchronously, only optimizes the pre-calculation.

 </details>